abcdesktopio/helm/charts/abcdesktop/README.md

 # ABCDesktop helm package

 ABCDesktop is a cloud native desktopless service, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
-Have a look on https://www.abcdesktop.io/ for more informations.
+Have a look on https://www.abcdesktop.io/ to get more informations.

 ## To install